digital-asset/daml/language-support/hs/bindings/README.md

 *Note: These instructions document the current process.
 We do plan make it simpler!*

-These bindings can be build as a standalone Haskell package `daml-ledger` using `stack`.
+These bindings can be exported as a standalone Haskell package `daml-ledger` using `stack`.
 Currently, `stack` references the code directly in the `daml` repo.
 The only annoyance is that part of the Haskell code for `daml-ledger` is generated from `.proto` files, and this generation step must be performed using the `bazel` build.
 We plan to simplify this step by directly providing `daml-ledger` as a package on hackage.
+Instructions for working with the daml repo can be found here: https://github.com/digital-asset/daml

 As well as `stack`, the only other prerequisite is to have `grpc` installed.
 We are currently using gRPC version `1.23.0`.
 To install `grpc`  requires building `grpc` from source (really!).
 See detailed instructions here: https://github.com/grpc/grpc/blob/master/BUILDING.md.